olimorris/persisted.nvim/README.md

 })
 ```

 Autoloading can be further controlled for certain directories by specifying `allowed_dirs` and `ignored_dirs`.

 > **Note:** Autoloading will not occur if a user opens Neovim with arguments.
 For example: `nvim some_file.rb`

 ### Following current working directory

-The session's name saved into `sessoin_dir` can be determined by the current working directory at save time by:
+The session's name, saved into `session_dir`, can be determined by the current working directory at save time by:

 ```lua
 require("persisted").setup({